realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 ## CLI for AWS Elastic Beanstalk

 To work with a Amazon Elastic Beanstalk, we can use a package called [awsebcli](https://pypi.python.org/pypi/awsebcli/3.0.10).
-As of this writing the latest version of is 3.0.10 and the recommended way to install it is with pip:
+As of this writing the latest version of is 3.7.4 and the recommended way to install it is with pip:

 ```sh
 $ pip install awsebcli
 ```

-> Do not use brew to install this package.
-As of this writing, it installs v2.6.3 which is broken in subtle ways that will lead to serious frustration.

 Now test the installation to make sure it's working: